T-sosthenese/jsphere/README.md

 ## Contact

-For more information or queries, please contact Sosthene Timi at [Your Email].
+For more information or queries, please contact Sosthene Timi at sosthenetimi94@gmail.com.

 ---